How do I find a new dentist and how do I know if they are a good fit for me?

 If I have questions about a dental procedure, how can I find out more about it?

 There are several ways to find great information.
-Dr. Elbrecht would be happy to discuss the specifics of any dental procedure with you and your particular situation.
-He knows that it is important patients learn about any dental treatment that he recommends or that they have interest in.
+We would be happy to discuss the specifics of any dental procedure with you and your particular situation.
+We know that it is important patients learn about any dental treatment that he recommends or that they have an interest in.
 When patients are informed and educated on these procedures they can make good decisions concerning their dental health and any procedures they elect to do.
 It is important to understand the treatment that is recommended, what could happen if left untreated, and all alternatives and other options for a specific treatment.
 When patients are knowledgeable it makes for a better experience.
-We have many resources avaialable for patients to learn more about dental procedures.
+We have many resources available for patients to learn more about dental procedures.
 Our website is filled with information concerning different procedures as well as videos of most of those procedures.
 We also have a link to the American Dental Association (ADA) website where you can look up different topics and get very helpful information.
-While this information is a good starting point, nothing compares to having a discussion with Dr. Elbrecht or one of our dental team members.
+While this information is a good starting point, nothing compares to having a discussion with Dr. Elbrecht, Dr. Sullivan, or Dr. Emily.
 We love educating and informing patients about dentistry.
 We would be happy to discuss particular dental procedures and how you may benefit from them.